zinniasystems/spark-energy-prediction/README.md

-Predicting energy consumption using Scala
+Predicting energy consumption using Scala and Spark
 ==========

 Predict the global energy demand for next year using the energy usage data available for last four years, in order to enable utility companies effectively handle the energy demand.